 Can I Use a Second-Hand Crib or Bassinet?

-You can use a second-hand crib or bassinet, but make certain it’s compliant with current safety standards.
-Check for recalls, wear and tear, and avoid older models that lack modern safety features.
-Your baby’s safety matters most.
+You can use a second-hand crib or bassinet, but make sure it complies with current safety standards.
+Check for recalls, signs of wear and tear, and avoid older models that lack modern safety features.
+Your baby’s safety comes first.

 What Should I Do if My Baby Rolls Over?

 If your baby rolls over, gently reposition them onto their back.
-Picture a soft, warm blanket cradling them; make certain their sleep space remains clear of pillows and toys.
-Keep a watchful eye, but relax—it’s normal.
+Make sure their sleep space stays clear of pillows and toys.
+Keep a watchful eye, but know that rolling is a normal developmental milestone.

 How Often Should I Check on My Baby While Sleeping?

-You should check on your baby every 15 to 30 minutes while they’re sleeping, especially in the early months.
-Trust your instincts; if something feels off, don’t hesitate to go in and reassure them.
+Check on your baby every 15 to 30 minutes while they sleep, especially in the early months.
+Trust your instincts.
+If something feels off, go in and check.

 Is It Safe to Use Sleep Positioners or Wedges?